dashingsoft/pyarmor/docs/man.rst

--n, --no-runtime      DO NOT generate runtime files -O, --output OUTPUT   Output path, override project configuration --platform NAME       Distribute obfuscated scripts to other platform
+-n, --no-runtime      DO NOT generate runtime files -O, --output OUTPUT   Output path, override project configuration --platform NAME       Distribute obfuscated scripts to other platform --package-runtime <0,1>     Save the runtime files as a package or not

 **DESCRIPTION**